milvus-io/milvus/docs/design_docs/segcore/segment_sealed.md

       3. For the vector columns involved in the query, either the original data or the index is loaded
 4. `scalar_indexings_`: store scalar index

-   1. Use StructuredSortedIndex in knowhere
+   1. Use StructuredSortedIndex in Knowhere
 5. `primary_key_index_`: store index for pk column
    1. Use brand new ScalarIndexBase format
    2. **Note: The functions here may overlap with scalar indexes.
 It is recommended to replace scalar index with ScalarIndexBase**